medianetlab/NEF_emulator/docs/test_plan/MonitoringEvent API/test_description.md

 * Actions:
     1. Netapp subscribes to Monitoring Event API with an HTTP POST request for a registered UE
     2. Endpoint: <kbd>**{apiroot}/nef/api/v1/3gpp-monitoring-event/{scsAsId}/subscriptions**</kbd>
-    3. Request Body
+    3. Request Body: [request body]

 * Post-Conditions:
     1. 201 Created response
     2. Response body
     3. The URI of the created resource is returned in the 'Location' HTTP header  according to the structure:
 <kbd>**{apiRoot}/nef/api/v1/3gpp-monitoring-event/{scsAsId}/subscriptions/{subscriptionId}**</kbd>